alexsafe/3rdBridgeTest/README.md

 # Notes

-### Header
-- The Pokemon image: Not yet done.
-I would probably use a library for animation like reanimated or react-native-shared-element.I chose to leave the default to the small upper right corner.

 ### Navigation
 - For the navigation I stacked everything.
-I added an easy way to navigate back to the list by clicking on the title.
-It's commented due to the fact that the <Link would mess up the layout.
+I added an easy way to navigate back to the pokemon list by clicking on the pokemon image in the details page.

 ### Details
 - I didn' find the exact sprites for the types so I chose one by myself, even if it doesn't fit the Figma.
-- Also, see ###Header :)

-### Known TODOs
+### Real app TODOs
+- handle the situation with not enough details for scroll. normally with a better layout. faster with a fix.
 - more tests
 - more exhaustive error handing
-- more attention to edge cases: Api temporarily not available, wrong request, too many requests, etc. I would try and give the user the most precise errors possible.
+- more attention to edge cases: Api temporarily not available, wrong request, too many requests, etc.
-- improve the usage of types
-- handle ios pods and other specifics
+- test and handle ios
+- didn't test on web

 # Instructions